GauvainD/calculator-cucumber/README.md

 *  You will need to have a running version of Java 11 on your machine in order to be able to compile and execute this code.
-*  You will also need to have a running version of Gradle, since this project is accompanied by a build.gradle file so that it can be installed, compiled, tested and run using Maven.
+*  You will also need to have a running version of Gradle, since this project is accompanied by a build.gradle file so that it can be installed, compiled, tested and run using Gradle.
+You need at least version 6.4.

 ### Installation and testing instructions